 - 1. Safely lift and carefully put the assembly on the roof. - 2.
-Attach the pole to which the mesh node and antenna are attached to a mast, tower, or roof. - Attach the cables that have integrated lightning arrestors, or attach the cables and install lightning arrestors. - Makedrip loops with cables. - Connect earth ground.
-See "Preparing earth ground" on page 15. - 3.
-Make all connectors weather proof.
-See "Weather proof procedures" on page 33. - 4.
+Connecting to a MIMO antenna: - If your MIMO antenna has three RF connectors (two 45 degree connectors and one 90 degree vertical connector), then only use the two 45 degree connectors.
+DO NOT use the vertical connector, and place a 50 ohm terminator on that connector.
+The neighbor antenna should also use the two 45 degree connectors, only. - If your one MIMO antenna has three connectors (two 45 degree connectors and one 90 degree connector, but your neighbor MIMO antennas has only tow connectors (two 90 degree connectors), then mount your MIMO antenna with the two connectors in a diamond pattern.
+The MIMO antenna with the the three connectors should maintain its mount in a square pattern. - 3.
+Attach the pole to which the mesh node and antenna are attached to a mast, tower, or roof. - Attach the cables that have integrated lightning arrestors, or attach the cables and install lightning arrestors. - Makedriploops with cables. - Connect earth ground.
+See "Preparing earth ground" on page 13. - 3.
+Makeall connectors weather proof.
+See "Weather proof procedures" on page 25. - 4.
 Attachall other cables including the AC power cable. - 5.
 Cover all unused connectors. - 6.
 (Optional) Use plastic tie wraps to keep cables organized. - 7.
 Verify that the mesh node works: - Ping the IP address - Use one or more mesh nodes - Do throughput tests with HotView Pro and record the results as a benchmark test